ethereum/go-ethereum/docs/_interface/mining.md

 Benchmarking on platform: { "platform": "Apple", "device": "Intel(R) Xeon(R) CPU E5-1620 v2 @ 3.70GHz", "version": "OpenCL 1.2 " }
 ```

-Note that the Geth command `miner.hashrate` onyl works for CPU mining - it always reports zero for GPU mining.
+Note that the Geth command `miner.hashrate` only works for CPU mining - it always reports zero for GPU mining.
 To check the GPU mining hashrate, check the logs `ethminer` displays to its terminal.
-More voerbose logs can be configured using `-v` and a value between 0-9.
+More verbose logs can be configured using `-v` and a value between 0-9.

 The Ethash algorithm is [memory-hard](https://crypto.stackexchange.com/questions/84002/memory-hard-vs-memory-bound-functions) and requires a large dataset to be loaded into memory.
-Each GPU requires 1-2 GB of RAM.
+Each GPU requires 4-5 GB of RAM.
 The error message `Error GPU mining.
 GPU memory fragmentation?` indicates that there is insufficient memory available.

 ## CPU Mining with Geth